techidaily/site-win11-tips/source/_posts/solve-windows-issue-file-explorer-failsafe-mode.md

  AutoPlay is a handy feature in Windows that automatically examines your removable storage devices and performs preset actions accordingly.
 You need to make sure that AutoPlay in Windows is not set up to launch File Explorer whenever you insert a removable drive or memory card.

- We have a guide on[how to change the AutoPlay settings on Windows](https://www.makeuseof.com/windows-11-change-autoplay-settings/) , so follow that and set AutoPlay to either**Take no action** or**Ask me everytime** .
+ We have a guide on [how to change the AutoPlay settings on Windows](https://www.makeuseof.com/windows-11-change-autoplay-settings/) , so follow that and set AutoPlay to either**Take no action** or**Ask me everytime** .

 ## 3\.
 Clear File Explorer History